A Tensor Network based Decision Diagram for Representation of Quantum Circuits: Introduction

-In the remainder of this paper, after a brief review of quantum circuits and QMDD in Sec.~\ref{sec:background} and of tensor networks in Sec.~\ref{sec:tensor}, we introduce our new data structure TDD in Sec.~\ref{sec:tdd}.
+In the remainder of this paper, after a brief review of quantum circuits and QMDD in Sec.~\ref{sec:background} and of tensor networks in Sec.~\ref{sec:tensor}, we introduce our new data structure TDD and compare it with QMDD in Sec.~\ref{sec:tdd}.
 The construction and implementation of basic tensor operations are presented in Sec.~\ref{sec:construction}.
 After that, we show how to compute the TDD representation of a quantum circuit in a circuit partition way in Sec. \ref{sec:circuitpartition}.
 Experimental results are \rmagenta{reported} and analysed in Sec.~\ref{sec:experiments}.
 The last section concludes the paper and briefly discusses several topics for future research.
+Most technical proofs are presented in the appendices.